 - Achalasia (failure of lower esophageal sphincter to relax)

 - Muscle stiffness from upper limb spasticity

 Botulinum toxin injections typically begin working a few days after treatment.
 Depending on the problem being treated, their effect may last for 3 or more months.
-Results can only be maintained by getting routine follow-up injections.
-Anyone who is pregnant or breastfeeding should not receive
+Results are maintained by regular injections every 3- 4 months.
+Anyone who is pregnant or breastfeeding should not receive Botulinum toxin injections.

 What do Botulinum toxin injections involve?

 Using a very fine needle, Botulinum toxin is injected directly into facial muscles that are affected by spasms.
 Receiving the injections requires no anesthetic, but some doctors choose to numb the area to be injected with ice packs or a topical anesthetic cream.
 The injection effectively blocks nerve signals sent to the muscle to prevent it from contracting and to reduce pain.

 Patients may need 5 to 20 injections during a single treatment session.
 The results of treatment are often most effective during the first 2 to 6 weeks after the injection and, according to the manufacturer, will last for up to 4 months.
 Results can be maintained through routine follow-up injections.

 When will I see results from Botulinum toxin injections?
 How long does it last?